Review by Frank Plowright

 ‘There’s Something Under my Bed’ is disappointing from Joe Harris, skating far too close to Monsters Inc for comfort and the attempted humour doesn’t ever move the plot far enough away.
 Neither does it fit very well with the atmosphere established for B.P.R.D., and Adam Pollina wouldn’t draw the series again.

 Plague of Frogs follows and begins the plot that would come to dominate the series.
-This collection, that volume and the preceding Hollow Earth and other Stories are also available in the more recent hardbound Plague of Frogs volume one.
+This collection, that volume and the preceding Hollow Earth and other Stories are also available in Plague of Frogs 1, issued first in harback, then paperback.